-Corequisite: Enrollment in at least seven units including MGMT 270AD and 273AD.
+Corequisite: Enrollment in at least seven units including this course.

 An extension of vocational learning through employment directly related to one's occupational goal.
 One unit of credit shall be granted for every 75 hours per semester.
 Maximum of twelve units.